Beef Tenderloin & Shallot Pan Sauce

 Not included in your delivery

-• Meanwhile, remove and discard any large ribs from kale; chop leaves into 1-inch pieces if necessary.
+• Meanwhile, remove and discard any large stems from kale; chop leaves into 1-inch pieces.
 Halve, peel, and mince shallot.
 Thinly slice chives. • Heat a drizzle of oil in a large pan over medium heat.
 Add kale and a splash of water.
-Cook until kale is wilted and very tender, 5-7 minutes.
-Season with salt and pepper.
+Cook until kale is wilted and very tender, 5-7 minutes. • Season with salt and pepper.
 Turn off heat.

 • While kale cooks, pat beef* dry with paper towels; season all over with salt and pepper. • Heat a drizzle of oil in a medium pan over medium-high heat.
 Add beef and cook to desired doneness, 4-7 minutes per side. • Turn off heat; remove from pan and set aside to rest.

-• Heat another drizzle of oil in pan used for beef over medium-high heat.
+• Heat a drizzle of oil in pan used for beef over medium-high heat.
 Add shallot and cook, stirring, until softened and fragrant, 1-2 minutes. • Stir in demi-glace and ¼ cup water (1⁄3 cup for 4 servings), scraping up any browned bits from bottom of pan.
 Bring to a simmer, then reduce heat to medium low.
-Cook until reduced by half, 2-3 minutes. • Turn off heat; stir in half the garlic herb butter (you’ll use the rest later).
+Cook until reduced by half, 2-3 minutes. • Turn off heat; stir in half the garlic herb butter (you’ll use the rest later) until melted.

-• To pot with drained potatoes, add 1 packet sour cream and 1 TBSP plain butter (for 4 servings, use 2 packets sour cream and 2 TBSP plain butter).
-Mash over medium-low heat until smooth and creamy, adding splashes of reserved potato cooking liquid as needed. • Stir in half the chives; season generously with salt and pepper.
+• To pot with drained potatoes, add one packet sour cream (two packets for 4 servings) and 1 TBSP plain butter (2 TBSP for 4).
+Mash over medium-low heat until smooth and creamy, adding splashes of reserved potato cooking liquid if needed. • Stir in half the chives; season generously with salt and pepper.

-• Return pan with kale to medium heat; stir until warmed through.
+• Return pan with kale to medium heat; cook, stirring, until warmed through.
 Stir in remaining sour cream and remaining garlic herb butter.
-Season with salt and pepper. • Divide kale, potatoes, and beef between plates.
-Drizzle beef with sauce.
+Season with salt and pepper. • Divide kale, mashed potatoes, and beef between plates.
+Drizzle beef with pan sauce.
 Garnish with remaining chives and serve.